Lionsberg/lionsberg-wiki/Lionsberg Wiki Blogs/Jordan Nicholas/What's Next For J?.md

 If you haven't already, please read [[Existential Threat - Reporting Back From Battle|Existential Threat]] and the linked booklet [[EXISTENTIAL THREAT - Are You Curious What Lurks Behind The Veil?]] to find out what killed him. **It was *not merely human.***

 The Deeper elements of that same cold, pitiless force are now racing towards every doorstep and community on Earth, and your lives and Loved Ones are in grave danger.
-Please heed the warning and prepare your Loved Ones and Communities for what lies ahead.

 The networked and ecosystemic ability to address all aspects of governance, economy, society, communication, culture and survival ***locally*** will be essential as the corrupt and failing Old Systems [[Collapse]].
 The existing governments are being puppetted by Forces of Darkness and ***will not come to Our aid.***

 **So, in Light of All We are coming to Know, Who Now Shall We Become, How Shall We Organize Our Selves, and What Now Shall We Do?**

-As for Us, We can no longer in good conscience participate in, consent to, resource, or support an omnicidal Existing Order that is blatantly deceitful, fraudulent, murderous, and *alien* in its inception.
+We can no longer in good conscience participate in, consent to, resource, or support an omnicidal Existing Order that is blatantly deceitful, fraudulent, murderous, and *alien* in its inception.

 Because none of Us can survive or thrive alone, We are therefore spiritually and morally obligated to co-create some kind of New Higher Order Functional Unity that is actually capable of securing the Life, Liberty and Flourishing of Our Loved Ones into The Future.